 We were fortunate in that my father had pigeons which we ate at times.
 Pigeon Stew and eggs are very tasty.
 A few times we had whale meat which was a bit oily, never had to eat horsemeat.
 Oranges and bananas were never tasted or seen.
 I can remember my first banana.
 I knew what they tasted like as my mother boiled turnip or parsnips until they were tasteless, then added banana essence, which was spread on our bread.

 Railings were removed from house garden front walls to be made into tanks, Aluminium pans were collected by school children and were presented with a coloured cardboard medal - Gold, Silver etc. depending on the quantity.
-The children also collected rose hips to make syrup, they were uplifted by the authorities at School from memory.

 Old knitted woollen items were unpicked to knit into other items such as balaclava helmets to keep us warm and also sent to the troops.
 Carpet was also hard to come by and my mother like other mothers made rag rugs by cutting up old clothes into strips they were made into patterns of different colours.
 Recently I found my mothers hook which she pulled the cloth through the hessian bag base.
 The hook is now in the Hamilton Museum.

 Sheets were repaired until the could not hold together and at that stage made into bandages.
 Some ladies made nightdresses from white flour bags or if the could lay hands on parachute material that was ideal.